 We have audited the accompanying consolidated balance sheet of SPX CORPORATION (a Delaware corporation) AND SUBSIDIARIES as of December 31, 1998, and the related statements of income and comprehensive income, shareholders' equity, and cash flows for the year then ended.
-These financial statements are the responsibility of the company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.
 We did not audit the financial statements of EGS, the investment in which is reflected in the accompanying financial statements using the equity method of accounting (see Note 10).
-The statements of EGS were audited by other auditors whose report has been furnished to us and our opinion, insofar as it relates to the amounts included for EGS, is based solely on the report of the other auditors.
+The statements of EGS as of and for the year ended September 30, 1998, were audited by other auditors whose report has been furnished to us and our opinion, insofar as it related to the amounts included for EGS for 1998, is based solely on the report of the other auditors.
 The financial statements of the company as of December 31, 1997 and 1996, were audited by other auditors whose report dated January 23, 1998 (updated for certain matters as to which the date is February 15, 1999) included an explanatory paragraph with respect to the change in the company's method of accounting for business process reengineering costs, as discussed in Note 1 to the financial statements.